There’s a simple, short answer for whether pharmacies can, carte blanche, defer a patient’s co-pays and deductibles.

 The act criminalizes the payment of any funds or benefits designed to encourage a party to a provider for services to be paid for by a federal health care program.

-Many pharmacies believe that by avoiding patients with public insurance such as Medicare, Medicaid or Tricare they can routinely waive copays and deductibles because they are not violating the AKS.
-Although it is true that if the federal government is not paying for the items and/or products there is no violation of the AKS, many states such as Florida (through the enactment of the “Florida Patient Brokering Act”) have enacted similar laws to deal with the overutilization of medical services at the state level.
+Many pharmacies believe that, by avoiding patients with public insurance such as Medicare, Medicaid or Tricare, they can routinely waive co-pays and deductibles because they are not violating the AKS.
+While it is true that if the federal government is not paying for the items and/or products, there is no violation of the AKS, many states such as Florida (through the enactment of the Florida Patient Brokering Act) have enacted similar laws to deal with the overutilization of medical services at the state level.

 In December 2016, the OIG promulgated the Cost Sharing Safe Harbor through its proposed rule and comment process.
-This new safe harbor protects cost-sharing waivers by pharmacies (e.g., waiver of patient copays).
+This new safe harbor protects cost-sharing waivers by pharmacies (e.g., waiver of patient co-pays).
 To fall within the safe harbor, pharmacies are required to satisfy the following criteria:

 Only the first criterion is required if a Medicare Part D and/or Medicaid enrollee is eligible for a Part D low-income subsidy, and this safe harbor is wholly inapplicable to waivers by physicians for co-payments of Medicare Part B drugs.